ygorelik/ydk-gen/sdk/cpp/README.md

 The YDK-0.9.0 C++ code got significant changes, which broke backward compatibility with YDK-0.8.5 and earlier releases.

-**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.
+**NOTE.** Starting from release 0.8.6 the YDK does not support Python2 interpreter as it was deprecated.

 ## Docker

 Currently the [docker image](https://docs.docker.com/engine/reference/run/) for ydk-cpp is not been generated.
-Please use [ydk-gen](https://github.com/ygorelik/ydk-gen/tree/0.8.5#docker>) docker image, which has complete environment for ydk-cpp based development.
+Please use [ydk-gen](https://gitlab.com/yangorelik/ydk-gen#docker>) docker image, which has complete environment for ydk-cpp based development.

-A [docker image](https://docs.docker.com/engine/reference/run/) is automatically built with the latest ydk-gen commit.
+The docker image is automatically built with the latest ydk-gen commit.
 This docker can be used to run ydk-gen without installing anything natively on your platform.

 To use the docker image, [install docker](https://docs.docker.com/install/) on your system and run the below command.